turnonline/ecosystem-frontend/README.md

 https://console.cloud.google.com/projectcreate
 ```

-> Store you project id (not project name!) - you will need it to setup Firebase and also for running of archetype.
+> Store your project id (not project name!) - you will need it to setup Firebase and also for running of archetype.

 ## Create Firebase project
 If you have successfully created Google App engine project use project id to configure firebase.
 Go to `https://console.firebase.google.com`